 Prompted by the signs of life outside, I decided it was okay to wake up Amy.
 I didn’t wait to see if my shove was enough to fully wake her before I shot across the landing and down the stairs two steps at a time.
-The momentum almost took my feet from under me, but didn’t slow me down.
+The momentum almost took my feet from under me, but I didn’t slow down.
 Please.
 Please.
 Please.

 Clearing the last step, floorboards creaked overhead and I glimpsed the landing light flickering to life.
-Amy was awake.
 They were right behind me.
 I skidded around the bottom of the stairs – the mince pie and milk had gone from the tray on the telephone table next to the front door – and headed down the hall towards the lounge.
 The paper chains hanging against the wall fluttered in my wake.

 Baubles bobbed and clashed, and shards of green stabbed my knees as I began heaving presents out over my shoulders.
 I was so engrossed in the rummaging that I didn’t notice when they appeared in the room behind me.

 “Shouldn’t you wait?”
 Amy asked through a yawn.

-Maybe I should have done but I’d almost fetched everything out by now and, after a little more digging, I’d found what I was looking for buried at the back.
+Maybe I should have done but I’d almost fetched everything out by now and, after a little more digging, I’d found what I was looking for.
 And that’s all that mattered.
-I dragged it out, checked the tag to make sure it was mine and dropped it into my lap, checked the tag again.
+I dragged it out, checked the tag to make sure it was mine and then dropped it into my lap.
 Yes!

-It was heavier than I was expecting it to be but it was the right size and shape.
+It was heavier than I was expecting but it was the right size and shape.
 I gave it a little shake – listening out for any telltale sounds – but the box gave nothing away.
 It had to be.
-I’d been dropping hints since September and been super nice to Amy.
+I’d been dropping hints since September.
 It had to be.

 “Come on!”
 I nodded at the pile of gifts I’d gathered on the floor, my own present clamped between my arms.